 Welcome to the Australasian Gastro-Intestinal Trials Group (AGITG) and the GI Cancer Institute.
 We are dedicated to improving treatments and survival rates for people with Gastro-Intestinal (GI) cancer.

-Since 1991, we have conducted 59 collaborative multidisciplinary clinical trials giving more than 7,000 people access to new treatments faster.
-Our dedicated group of researchers – encompassing a wide range of medical specialists, scientists, nurses, allied health professionals and consumers – has grown to over 1,500 and they continue to develop new clinical trial concepts to improve treatments, quality of life and survival for patients.
-The GI Cancer Institute raises awareness of GI cancer in the community, and raises funds to conduct new GI cancer research
+Since 1991, we have conducted 74 collaborative multidisciplinary clinical trials giving more than 8,800 people access to new treatments faster.
+Our dedicated group of researchers – encompassing a wide range of medical specialists, scientists, nurses, allied health professionals and consumers – has grown to over 1,700 and they continue to develop new clinical trial concepts to improve treatments, quality of life and survival for patients.
+The GI Cancer Institute raises awareness of GI cancer in the community, and raises funds to conduct new GI cancer research.

 What is GI cancer?

-Survival rates for those diagnosed with GI cancers are lower than for other more well-known cancers: there is a just 51% chance of surviving 5 years.
+Survival rates for those diagnosed with GI cancers are lower than for other more well-known cancers: there is just a 48.4% chance of surviving five years.

 Our research and clinical trials are not about laboratories and test tubes – they are about real people fighting disease and getting access to the most effective treatments.
 Clinical trials offer many benefits for patients including providing immediate access to the latest treatments, improving survival odds and improving quality of life during treatment.